carlyzhong/Kinnect_API/README.md

 Plenty of people don't use social media like Instagram or Facebook, so I created Kinnect.
 It's a platform just for families to share news, thoughts, and updates.
 It's a private space where your posts stay within your family, free from judgment, offering love and support from your closest family and friends, no matter how far apart you are.

-This repo is a RESTful API that Kinnect.
+This repo is a RESTful API that powers Kinnect.

 ## Table of Contents